Get all your news in one place.

 And now the Mets look more and more like the 2023 Texas Rangers.
 Texas blew the division title on the last day of the season.
 They had to go from Anaheim to Seattle to Tampa Bay (wild-card series) to Baltimore (divisional series) before they returned home 14 days after they left.
 The grind was the best thing to happen to them.
 They won the World Series by going undefeated on the road.

 The Rangers bonded over so much time together on the road playing (and winning) big games.
 The bigger the challenge, the bigger the reward.
 Now it is the Mets who are being rewarded with jet propulsion forward from a 14-day, three-city, 3,553-mile, two-champagne celebration, one-hurricane trip: New York to Atlanta to Milwaukee to Atlanta to Milwaukee to Philadelphia to New York.
-The Mets, Royals and Tigers are all proving this month that emotions and intangibles become bigger factors in the postseason.
+The Mets, Kansas City Royals and Detroit Tigers are all proving this month that emotions and intangibles become bigger factors in the postseason.

 Alonso became a playoff legend Thursday night.
-October lore is filled with such swings—not just game-winning home runs but the bomb cyclones of homers.
+October lore is filled with such swings—not just game-winning home runs, but the bomb cyclones of homers.
 The ones that come out of nowhere.
 Bill Mazeroski off Ralph Terry.
 Kirk Gibson off Dennis Eckersley.
 Travis Ishikawa off Michael Wacha.
 Rajai Davis off Aroldis Chapman.
 Tom Lawless off Frank Viola.

 This was another in the manner of that phenomenon.
 Williams just doesn’t give up home runs—just six of them out of 2,325 changeups in his career until that one.
 Alonso was ice cold.
 Turns out, it was the perfect storm.